This tab requires WebGL support. Activate "Frequency spectrum output" in settings for

 added feedback effects.
 (See "About" tab for credits.)

-PlayMOD is an online player that plays music originally composed for a large variety of home computers, arcade machines and game consoles.
-It provides browsing functionality for the modland.com collection which contains about 450'000 songs amounting to more than 100 GB of data.
+PlayMOD is an online player that plays music originally composed for a large variety of home computers, arcade machines and game consoles (see 'Basics' tab for more details).
+It provides browsing functionality for the modland.com collection which contains about 450'000 songs amounting to more than 100 GB of data, as well as for the 36'000 files from the vgmrips.net "video game music" collection.

-The page does not reproduce recordings (e.g. mp3) made on the original hardware but instead plays the original music file directly by emulating the original hardware within the browser.
+The page does not reproduce recordings (e.g. mp3) of the respective songs but instead plays the original music file directly by emulating the original hardware within the browser.
 Depending on the flaws of the available emulators, the results may therefore somewhat deviate from the original.
-The benefit of using an emulation approach is the availability of extra information that would be lost in a recording - e.g. see "Scope" view for "V2" songs.
+The benefit of using an emulation approach is the availability of extra information that would be lost in a recording - e.g. see "Scope" tab.

-The currently available emulators allow to play more than 90% of the respective music files - which are streamed directly from the modland.com server.
+The currently available emulators allow to play about 98% of the respective music files streamed directly from the modland.com server.

 Note: The modland.com file server might be offline or overloaded occasionally and in such situations, this page will obviously not be able to play any music.
-(Try switching to one of the modland.com mirror servers via the "Settings" tab.)
+Try switching to one of the modland.com mirror servers via the ("Settings") tab.
+A respective mirror is currently not available for the vgmrips.net collection.

 This is a hobby project and as such competes for my time with my other endeavors (e.g. see https://jwothke.wordpress.com/).
 Whether or not I'll put more time into it (and how much) depends on its reception by the "general public".
 Maybe it is a bad idea after all and nobody cares to use it - let alone needs any functional enhancements.